NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

 the Poisson spike train nodes (which will be driven by input data `x`), an internal layer of LIF nodes, and an output layer of LIF nodes.
-We have also opted to simplify the choice of meta-parameters and directly set the membrane potential constant `tau_mem` directly (instead of messing with membrane resistance and capacitance).
+We have also opted to simplify the choice of meta-parameters and directly set the membrane potential constant `tau_m` directly (instead of messing with membrane resistance and capacitance).
 Nothing else is out of the ordinary in creating an `NGCGraph` except that we have also included a simple specialized convenience node `d1`, which will serve as a special part of our SNN structure that will naturally give us an easy way to adapt this SNN's